lupyuen/lupyuen.github.io/src/spi.md

 # Port BL602 SPI HAL to other Operating Systems

+_BL602 SPI HAL runs on FreeRTOS today.
+Will the SPI HAL run on other Embedded Operating Systems?_

 TODO

 We may port the SPI HAL to other operating systems by emulating a few FreeRTOS functions for Event Groups.

+1.  `xEventGroupCreate`: Create the Event Group for DMA Interrupt Handler to notify Foreground Task

+1.  `xEventGroupClearBits`: Clear the Event Group

+1.  `xEventGroupWaitBits`: Wait for Event Group

+1.  `xEventGroupSetBitsFromISR`: Notify the Event Group

+1.  `portYIELD_FROM_ISR`: ???

+1.  `pvPortMalloc`: Allocate DMA Linked List via FreeRTOS

+1.  `vPortFree`: Free the allocated data

+The usage of these functions is explained in the Appendix.

 # What's Next